Asset Protection from Lawsuits

 - First, there is the “qualified retirement plan,” which is one of the most protected types of retirement accounts.
 This includes the common 401k and 403b employment plans.
 These retirement plans cannot be touched in civil court judgments, and may still be maintained even if one declares bankruptcy.

-- IRAs, including Roth IRAs and Traditional IRAs, is a second type of retirement plan that can also be protected.
+- IRAs, including Roth IRAs and Traditional IRAs, is a second type of retirement plan that can protect assets from lawsuits.
 Bankruptcy law typically allows you to still keep up to one million dollars of assets in those plans.
 However, your state will determine any civil court judgment angles as legal statutes and interpretations can vary depending on where you live.
 Furthermore, the overall protection typically offered by these plans varies from state to state.
 In California, for example and IRA may be seized if it is determined that you can be supported in retirement from other means.